suzaku01/cheatshop/README.md

 # Usage
 D&D decrypted `mhfdat.bin` to exe.
-You need to encrypt something like this
+You need to encrypt to use it in game.

-ReFrontier mhfdat.bin -log
+`ReFrontier mhfdat.bin -log`
-ReFrontier mhfdat.bin -compress 3,1
+`ReFrontier mhfdat.bin -compress 3,1`
-ReFrontier output\mhfdat.bin -encrypt
+`ReFrontier output\mhfdat.bin -encrypt`